Increasing accuracy and specificity in Biosensing

 Consistent Optical Properties

-provide with stable and predictable color signal that is critical for visual detection in LFAs
+Provide with stable and predictable color signal that is critical for visual detection in LFAs

-diffuse colors, reduced readability and assay reliability
+Diffuse colors, reduced readability and assay reliability

 Manufacturing Consistency